Amplitude mode in two-dimensional coherent spectroscopy of weak-coupling antiferromagnets: Results

 \subsubsection{Two-pulse protocol}

-Previous theoretical works have demonstrated a resonant enhancement of third-harmonic generation due to the Higgs mode at the pump frequency $\Omega=\Delta_g/2$ in superconductors \cite{tsuji2015,matsunaga2017}.
-It is thus interesting to study the Higgs-related 2DCS signal at $(\omega_\tau,\omega_t)=(\Delta_g,\Delta_g)$ for narrow-band two-cycle pulses with different frequencies.
+Previous theoretical works have demonstrated a resonant enhancement of third-harmonic generation due to the amplitude mode at the pump frequency $\Omega=\Delta_g/2$ in superconductors \cite{tsuji2015,matsunaga2017}.
+It is thus interesting to study the amplitude mode-related 2DCS signal at $(\omega_\tau,\omega_t)=(\Delta_g,\Delta_g)$ for narrow-band two-cycle pulses with different frequencies.
 Figure~\ref{fig:two_cycle2} shows the 2DCS spectra obtained with the two-pulse protocol (Fig.~\ref{fig:1-exp}(a)) in the clean system, for pulse frequencies $\Omega=0.5<\Delta_g/2$ (a)(b)(c), $\Omega=0.68=\Delta_g/2$ (d)(e)(f), $\Delta_g>\Omega=0.80>\Delta_g/2$ (g)(h)(i), and $\Omega=\Delta_g$ (j)(k)(l).

-Clearly, the nonrephasing signal at $(\omega_\tau,\omega_t)=(\Delta_g,\Delta_g)$ is enhanced near $\Omega=\Delta_g/2=0.68$, but only in the calculation with the dynamic Hartree term (left row).
-The intensity of this signal scales like $E_0^3$.
-This is consistent with a strong contribution from the resonantly excited Higgs mode.
-During the first pump, two photons with energy $\Delta_g/2$ are absorbed on one branch of the Keldysh contour, creating the Higgs excitation, while the second pump interacts once and produces a low-energy intraband excitation.
+Clearly, the nonrephasing signal at $(\omega_\tau,\omega_t)=(\Delta_g,\Delta_g)$ is enhanced near $\Omega=\Delta_g/2=0.68$, but only in the calculation with the dynamic Hartree term (left column).
+The intensity of this signal scales like $E_0^3$ (when increasing the field strength from $E_0=0.002$ to $E_0=0.02$, the signal increases from $4.8\times 10^{-6}$ to $4.9\times10^{-3}$).
+This is consistent with a strong contribution from the resonantly excited amplitude mode.
+During the first pump, two photons with energy $\Delta_g/2$ are absorbed on one branch of the Keldysh contour, creating the amplitude mode excitation, while the second pump interacts once and produces a low-energy intraband excitation.

-When the pump frequency increases to $\Omega\simeq\Delta_g$, a single photon absorption is enough to produce a Higgs excitation, resulting in a configuration $|g+\text{Higgs}\rangle\langle g+\text{Higgs}|$ after the first pump (analogous to the two-pulse ``pump-probe" (PP) diagram shown in Fig.~\ref{fig:broadband}(b)).
+When the pump frequency increases to $\Omega\simeq\Delta_g$, a single photon absorption is enough to produce an amplitude mode excitation, resulting in a configuration $|g+\text{Amp}\rangle\langle g+\text{Amp}|$ after the first pump (analogous to the two-pulse ``pump-probe" (PP) diagram shown in Fig.~\ref{fig:broadband}(b)).
 During the time delay $\tau$ in the two-pulse measurement, the system is hence in this population state, and does not oscillate.
 This results in a large signal at $(\omega_\tau,\omega_t)=(0,\Delta_g)$ for $\Omega\gtrsim \Delta_g$, as seen in the bottom row of Fig.~\ref{fig:two_cycle2}.